gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

         }
     }

-    // Note that it's possible to mix asynchronous and synchronous execution models;
+    // Note that it's possible to mix asynchronous and synchronous execution models
+    // when using synchronization primitives provided by Gapotchenko.FX.Threading module.
-    // they happily coexist in terms of concurrency.
+    // Both models happily coexist in terms of concurrency.
-    // For example, that useful property may be used for a gradual code migration
+    // For example, that useful property may be used for a gradual codebase migration
     // from synchronous execution model to asynchronous.

     public void AddWorkItem(int item)